 You can certainly expect a drug or alcohol addiction clinic programme to be productive, *as long as* you play an active role.

 In fact, alcohol or drug addiction treatment in a clinic continues to be the best structured approach to tackling addiction at the point when it is needed most.
 But, a rehab clinic will not do everything for you.

 You will need to take back your own responsibility for your life as part of the addiction recovery process.

-Rehab near Pentyrch should not be considered a permanent "cure" that can fix all drug problems in your life immediately.
+A rehab clinic stay near Pentyrch is not to be considered a "cure" that will completely resolve all addiction issues in your life.

 In the first 7 days of drug/alcohol rehab, here's what you can expect...

-Residential programs in Pentyrch and Cardiff are multi-faceted in general, and will see you participating in mutual aid meetings, complementary or holistic therapies, sharing experiences with other clients, physical exercise routines, and progress back to an ordered life with a more structured feel to it.
+Residential programs in Pentyrch and Cardiff are multi-faceted in general, and these will mean you’ll be participating in complementary therapies, mutual aid meetings, physical routines, sharing your experiences with others, and a gradual return to the kind of ordered life that may be regarded as normal for most people.